 This philosophy ensures that compassionate, non-medical support is available no matter what path a person's reproductive journey takes.
 While birth doulas are more widely known, an abortion doula applies these same core ideas of continuous support to a different, but equally important, life experience.

-If you're new to the concept, you can learn more about the foundational principles of what is a doula in our detailed guide.
-They are there to help you navigate your own journey with confidence and dignity.
+Foundational principles are explained in what is a doula in our detailed guide.
+They are there to help you through your own journey with confidence and dignity.

 The Different Types of Support a Doula Offers